Alpha Omega Publications Homeschool Curriculum Review

 - I hadn’t really thought of this until AOP pointed it out – but I do like that this is an eco-friendly, green way of learning (as there’s no need for textbooks, CD-ROM software, or printed copies of assignments).

 - AOP offers four budget-friendly plans.
 I appreciate options!
 You can pay as you go ($39.95/month) or purchase a yearly plan ($399.95/year for one student).
-Both options are available for an individual student or as a family subscription (up to three students – $69.95/month or $699.95/year).
+Both options are available for an individual student or you can add an additional student for $19.95/month or $199.95/year.

 - I really enjoy their blog!